 10 September 2025–11 January 2026

-Hilary Lloyd will present Very High Frequency, a major new commission that considers the scope and spirit of the trailblazing playwright, television dramatist and writer Dennis Potter (b 1935–d 1994).
+Hilary Lloyd presents Very High Frequency, a major new commission that considers the scope and spirit of the trailblazing playwright, television dramatist and writer Dennis Potter (b 1935–d 1994).

-Lloyd’s layered installation will combine audio-visual elements with archival materials and performative interludes, staging a non-linear encounter with Potter’s work for and on television.
-Engaging with the themes, confrontations and atmospheres that defined Potter’s work, the exhibition will navigate his explorations of chronic illness, death, sex, power and class.
+Lloyd’s layered installation combines audiovisual elements with archival materials and performative interludes, staging a non-linear encounter with Potter’s work for and on television.
+Engaging with the themes, confrontations and atmospheres that defined Potter’s work, the exhibition navigates his explorations of illness, death, sex, power and class.

 Potter has been lauded as Britain’s most pioneering playwright, television dramatist and writer.
 Best known for his TV serials, his Brechtian techniques brokered a meaningful and daring relationship between experimental theatre and television.
-Challenging the then-dominant naturalism of terrestrial television dramas, Potter successfully pioneered a multitude of dramatic devices to blur fantasy and reality, including intertwined flashback and fantasy sequences, direct-to-camera address, lip-syncing, musical interludes and the use of adult actors to play children.
-Although celebrated for his creativity as a screenwriter and journalist, Potter’s work and personal life were not without controversy and several of his screenplays were banned by the BBC for decades.
+Challenging the dominant naturalism of terrestrial television dramas, Potter successfully pioneered a multitude of dramatic devices to blur fantasy and reality, including intertwined flashbacks and fantasy sequences, direct-to-camera address, lip-syncing, musical interludes and the use of adult actors to play children.
+Although celebrated for his creativity as a screenwriter and journalist, Potter’s work and personal life were not without controversy and a number of his screenplays were banned by the BBC for decades.

 Supported by Kvadrat.